anooruddh/devops/GITreadme.md

 If you want to see the history completely same as it happened, you should use merge.
 Merge preserves history whereas rebase rewrites it.
 Merging adds a new commit to your history
 Rebasing is better to streamline a complex history, you are able to change the commit history by interactive rebase.

+### How to Push an Empty Commit in Git

+Git makes this process of pushing an empty commit super simple.
+It's like pushing a regular commit, except that you add the --allow-empty flag.

+		git commit --allow-empty -m "Empty-Commit"

+You will now need to push this to the main directory.
+To do this, you can use this command:
+		git push origin main

+You can see that the commit has been pushed to your branch without any changes after running the above commands.

+### Why would you need push an empty commit?

+It's possible that you'll need to start a build without making any changes to your project.
+Or you may not be able to manually initiate the build.
+The only method to start the build is to use Git.
+You can start your build without making any modifications to the project by pushing an empty commit.